 - You forget/don’t have time to mail them for a while

-– You send several affiliate promotions and they get used to emails not containing value
+- Affiliate promotions and customers get used to emails not containing value

 - You haven’t sent much relevant email lately